Post-Conviction Relief in Utah: When the Appeal Is Over but the Fight Is Not

 Only after you file your notice of appeal will you begin the rest of the process.
 That process includes ordering transcripts of the proceedings, compiling a copy of the record, getting the briefing schedule from the appellate court, and having an appellate attorney review the record.
 After you have discussed any appealable issues with your appellate attorney, your attorney will draft and file your Appellant’s Opening Brief, and a briefing exchange ensues.
 If you are appellee in this process, you will only respond to the opening brief with an Appellee’s Responsive Brief.
 If you are appellant, you will file both an opening brief and an Appellant’s Reply Brief.

-A strong appellate issue in Utah typically has three characteristics: it was preserved in the trial court through objection, motion, or argument; it involves a legal error rather than a factual dispute the trial court resolved against you; and the standard of review gives the appellate court meaningful room to act.
+A strong issue for appeal in Utah typically has three characteristics: it was preserved in the trial court through objection, motion, or argument; it involves a legal error rather than a factual dispute the trial court resolved against you; and the standard of review gives the appellate court meaningful room to act.
 Issues reviewed de novo — pure legal questions — are generally stronger than discretionary calls reviewed for abuse of discretion, though abuse of discretion claims can succeed when the trial court’s decision falls outside the range the law permits.
+For data on reversal rates and issue types across nearly 30 years of Utah appellate decisions, see Utah Appellate Court Analytics.

-Appellate courts in Utah have authority to award attorney fees on appeal when the underlying statute or agreement authorizes fee-shifting, or when the appeal was taken frivolously.
-Whether fees are recoverable in your specific case depends on the governing statute and the nature of the appeal — Lotus Appellate Law evaluates this as part of every case assessment.
+Utah courts have authority to award attorney fees on appeal when the underlying statute or agreement authorizes fee-shifting, or when the appeal was taken frivolously.
+Whether fees are recoverable depends on the governing statute and the nature of the appeal.
+Lotus Appellate Law evaluates this as part of every case assessment.

-A successful appeal most commonly results in a remand — the case is returned to the trial court with instructions to correct the legal error.
-Outright reversal is less common and typically reserved for clear legal error where only one outcome is legally permissible.
+A successful appeal most commonly results in remand — the case returns to the trial court with instructions to correct the legal error.
+Outright reversal is less common and typically reserved for situations where only one outcome is legally permissible.
 A win on appeal does not guarantee a different substantive outcome — it guarantees that the trial court must get the law right the second time.
+For a full treatment of what each outcome actually produces, see What Is the Remedy on Appeal in Utah?

-In most cases where the appeal results in remand, yes — further trial court proceedings follow.
+In most cases where the appeal results in remand, yes.
 The scope depends on what the appellate court ordered.
 Some remands are narrow; others reopen broader issues.
 In cases of outright reversal with no remand, no further proceedings are required.
 Lotus Appellate Law prepares clients for what a successful appeal realistically means before they commit to pursuing one.

-Depending on the circumstances, options may include a motion for new trial or motion to reconsider in the trial court, which can also toll the appellate deadline under certain conditions.
-In rare cases, an extraordinary writ may be available.
+Depending on the circumstances, options may include post-trial motions in the district court (which can also toll the appeal deadline under certain conditions), an extraordinary writ in appropriate cases, or post-conviction relief proceedings for criminal defendants whose direct appeal has concluded.
 Each remedy has different requirements and timelines.
 Lotus Appellate Law can help you understand which path — or combination of paths — makes sense for your situation.

-Lotus Appellate Law is a Salt Lake City appellate firm representing clients throughout the state of Utah.
-Because appellate practice takes place before the Utah Court of Appeals and Utah Supreme Court — both located in Salt Lake City — we represent clients from every Utah county, including Salt Lake, Utah, Davis, Weber, Washington, Cache, Tooele, Summit, and Wasatch counties, as well as rural districts statewide.
+Lotus Appellate Law handles appeals throughout Utah.
+Because appellate practice takes place before the Utah Court of Appeals and Utah Supreme Court — both located in Salt Lake City — Lotus Appellate Law represents clients from every Utah county, including Salt Lake, Utah, Davis, Weber, Washington, Cache, Tooele, Summit, and Wasatch counties, as well as rural districts statewide.

 Don’t Leave Your Appeal to Chance